 Long Point Lighthouse offers more fabulous photo opportunities as one of the most photographed landmarks on Newfoundland’s northern coast.
 Located at Crow Head, just a few minutes north of Twillingate, it sits more than 300 feet above sea level, providing a lookout point for taking in panoramic views of the Atlantic as well as the chance to view whales, seals, sea birds and icebergs.
 A number of hiking trails can be accessed from the parking lot here, including the Long Point to Sleepy Cove Trail, a spectacular trek offering even more whale and iceberg views.

-If you’re here during iceberg or whale season, boat excursions from Twillingate are really a must- and, if you’d prefer going on a boat tour that feels more like an excursion with a friend, Harbourview Tours in Pikes Arm, a tiny community about 20 minutes from Twillingate, is the one to take.
-Owned and operated by Dee Jenkins and Goodland Richards, AKA Captain Goody, who grew up in the area and fished these waters for 40 years, he knows the area inside and out, offering much more authentic, personal tours in a smaller watercraft that can get you up close to majestic icebergs as well as the chance to view all sorts of whales, bald eagles and more.
-Afterward, you can even enjoy kitchen parties, complete with ugly sticks and local music.
-Overnight RV parking and camping is even available for free.
+If you’re here during iceberg or whale season, boat excursions from Twillingate are really a must.
+If you’d prefer to go on a boat tour that feels more like an excursion with a friend, Harbourview Tours in Pikes Arm, a tiny community about 20 minutes from Twillingate, is the one to take.
+Get up close to majestic icebergs as well as the chance to view all sorts of whales, bald eagles and more.

-Fogo Island offers the chance to experience what feels like a completely different world, home to 11 unique communities, each with its own allure.
+Considered one of the top island destinations in Canada, Fogo Island offers the chance to experience what feels like a completely different world, home to unique communities, each with its own allure.
 Easily accessible by ferry from Farewell, it offers endless sources of inspiration for visiting artists as well as those who want to get far off the beaten path.
-Unless you’re staying at the Fogo Island Inn, where rooms start at $550 a night, accommodation options are rather basic, though there are several cozy B&Bs.
+Unless you’re staying at the luxury Fogo Island Inn, accommodation options are basic, though there are several cozy B&Bs.
 There are lots of fascinating museums and galleries dotted across the island, as well as out-of-this-world hiking trails, like Brimstone Head, accessible from the town of Fogo.
 A hike up the dramatic landscape of rock, with steep terrain on both sides that plunges to the turquoise waters below, offers some of the island’s most breathtaking vistas.

 This traditional Irish village on Fogo Island is a place where you’ll see names like Foley and O’Keefe, hear the lovely sound of a thick Irish lilt and wander through tall grasses, passing old and weathered red-painted fishing rooms.
 This inspirational historic place has been restored and maintained to its original splendor, looking so picturesque it’s hard to believe you haven’t just stepped onto a film set.
 Visit the Lane House Museum and the Dwyer Premises to learn about the town’s heritage and fishing industry.
 You can even pitch your tent and sink your toes into the soft white sands on Sandy Cove Beach, and perhaps catch a glimpse of caribou that graze along the lush hills.